SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/conventions.md

 - tasks are associated with given global concepts (e.g. `Nomenclature`, `Source`, `Biology`, `Collection object`, `Collecting event`, `Image`, `Matrix`, `dna`, etc.)

 With the `Favorites` tab, you can store your most-used tasks (aka activities) for quick access to what you do most often.
+- To add a task to appear in your `Favorites` tab, click the 'star' on the task card.

 The `Data` tab provides you with more of a traditional _table_ view of information as stored in TW.
 Here you begin to get a sense of how the data are structured and related in TW.